If you’re a light mobile user, it’s best to choose a low-cost Pay As You Go plan with no monthly subscription or credit expiry.

 Low Prices & Availability of Bundles

 Finally, and probably slightly less important than the other five factors, it’s worth looking at the exact per-minute, per-text and per-megabyte rates.
-Generally, it’s worth choosing a fairly priced mobile network but this shouldn’t dominate your decision, especially when compared to the other factors listed above.
-The reason for this is if you’re only spending a few pounds on your phone bill each month, the actual savings from choosing a slightly cheaper mobile network will be small and measured in pennies.
+Generally, it’s worth choosing a fairly priced mobile network.
+However, this shouldn’t dominate your decision, especially when compared to the other factors listed above.
+The reason for this is if you’re only spending a few pounds on your phone bill each month, the savings from choosing a slightly cheaper mobile network will be small and measured in pennies.

 At present, we’d recommend the following SIM cards for a light mobile user: